Career Development with FootBridge

 Leverage Digital Resources

 The internet is arguably the most powerful resource for your job search.
 It a wealth of knowledge and opportunities waiting for you to take advantage of.
 Sites such as Indeed, Glassdoor, and LinkedIn provide value that is not available anywhere offline.
-Over 60% of advertised job hires are done through Indeed.
 You can sign up to receive emails containing job offers every few days to mitigate the amount of time spent searching as well.